brendenwest/ad325/4_priority_queues_heaps.rst

 Binary Heap
 ----

-The binary heap is a data structure that can efficiently support the basic priority-queue operations.
-In a binary heap, the items are stored in an array such that each key is guaranteed to be larger than (or equal to) the keys at two other specific positions.
+A Binary Heap is a **complete binary tree** structure that can efficiently support priority-queue operations.

+A Binary Heap is either a Min Heap or a Max Heap.
+In a Min Binary Heap, the root node must have the minimum value among all nodes in the tree.
+The tree is **heap-ordered**, meaning all nodes in the tree are less than or equal to their children.

- - A binary tree is heap-ordered if the key in each node is larger than (or equal to) the keys in that node's two children (if any).
+A Max Heap is similar, but with the maximum value at the root and each node larger than or equal to it's children.

- - The largest key in a heap-ordered binary tree is found at the root.
- - Binary heaps can be traversed through simple arithmetic on array indices
- - Heap operations involve making a simple change that could violate the heap condition, then traveling through the heap, modifying the heap as required to ensure that the heap condition is satisfied everywhere.
-We refer to this process as *reheapifying* - restoring heap order.
+Heap operations involve making a simple change that could violate the heap condition, then modifying the heap (**reheapifying**)as needed to restore that heap order.

  - A **sink** operation is performed when a node becomes larger than it's parent node.
 The node is exchanged with it's parent, until heap order is restored
  - A **swim** operation is performed when a node becomes smaller than one or both of it's child nodes.
 The node is exchanged with the larger child until heap order is restored.

+- Binary heaps stored in arrays can be traversed through simple arithmetic on array indices,

  Priority Queues
 ----